What Is a Programmable Logic Controller (PLC)?

 3. High-End PLC

-High-end PLCs are equipped with advanced features, including redundancy and extensive communication options.
+High-end PLCs equipped with advanced features, including redundancy and extensive communication options.
 They are ideal for complex and mission-critical applications.

 What are the Different Types of PLC?